 The DFE website outlines all the latest guidance available to support education settings during this team.
-SCC teams are also sharing resources on our webpages as previously noted.
+SCC teams are also sharing resources via Suffolk Headlines and on our webpages as previously noted.

 Additional resources include those shared by Beacon House (Therapeutic Services and Trauma Team) at https://beaconhouse.org.uk/resources/